-To edit or set individual constraints, or to create constraints in the Other tab, work directly in the SCOPE window (Setting Clock and Path Constraints, on page 169).
-For auto constraints in the Synplify Pro tool, see Using Auto Constraints, on page 376.
-To apply the constraints, add the file to the project according to the procedure described in Making Changes to a Project, on page 64.
-The constraints file has an sdc extension.
-See Working with Constraint Files, on page 55 for more information about constraint files.
+To edit or set individual constraints, or to create constraints in the Other tab, work directly in the SCOPE window (Setting Clock and Path Constraints, on page 165).
+For auto constraints, see Using the SCOPE Editor (Legacy), on page 161.
+To apply the constraints, add the file to the project according to the procedure described in Making Changes to a Project, on page 60.
+The constraints file has an fdc extension.
+See Working with Constraint Files, on page 52 for more information about constraint files.